coredns/coredns.io/content/plugins/file.md

 title = "file"
-description = "*file* enables serving zone data from an RFC 1035-style master file." weight = 13 tags = [ "middleware", "file" ]
+description = "*file* enables serving zone data from an RFC 1035-style master file." weight = 13 tags = [ "plugin", "file" ]
-categories = [ "middleware" ]
+categories = [ "plugin" ]
 date = "2017-09-10T18:11:52.763913"
 +++

-The file middleware is used for an "old-style" DNS server.
+The file plugin is used for an "old-style" DNS server.
 It serves from a preloaded file that exists on disk.
 If the zone file contains signatures (i.e. is signed, i.e. DNSSEC) correct DNSSEC answers are returned.
 Only NSEC is supported!
 If you use this setup *you* are responsible for resigning the zonefile.